StavJi/esphome-nibe-gateway/README.md

 7. Replace the **OTA password** with your own.
 8. Replace the **Home Assistant IP address** with your own.

-> Tip: Make sure your `secrets.yaml` is properly configured with your keys and IP address to avoid errors during compilation.
+> Tip: Make sure your `secrets.yaml` is properly configured to avoid errors during compilation.

 ---